Harevasu/Facial_Expression_Recognition/README.md

 ```
 Overall, this script continuously captures video frames from the webcam, detects faces in each frame, predicts the emotion associated with each detected face using the pre-trained CNN model, and overlays the predicted emotion label on the video feed in real-time.<br>

-Overall, this script continuously captures video frames from the webcam, detects faces in each frame, predicts the emotion associated with each detected face using the pre-trained CNN model, and overlays the predicted emotion label on the video feed in real-time.